Find Affordable College Courses

 Out of the 46 schools in the Middle Atlantic Region that were part of this year’s ranking, The College at Brockport landed the # 4 spot on the list.
 SUNY Brockport is a moderately-sized public school located in the fringe town of Brockport.

-The average tuition and fees for an out-of-state undergraduate student at SUNY Brockport are $18,588 a year.
+SUNY Brockport undergraduate students pay an average of $18,588 in tuition and fees each year.
 The average amount in student loans that journalism majors at SUNY Brockport take out while working on their Bachelor's Degree is $24,373.

 Read full report on Journalism at The College at Brockport

-You’ll join some of the best and brightest minds around you if you attend The College of New Jersey.
-The school came in at #5 on this year’s Best Value Journalism Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the large suburb of Ewing, TCNJ is a public college with a moderately-sized student population.
+You’ll be in good company if you decide to attend The College of New Jersey.
+It ranked #5 on our 2023 Best Value Journalism Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the suburb of Ewing, TCNJ is a public school with a medium-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at TCNJ are $29,594 a year.

-In addition to its great value ranking, TCNJ is in the top 10% of all schools on our Best Journalism Bachelor’s Degree Schools in the Middle Atlantic Region list.
+On top of its placing in our value ranking, TCNJ also did well on our Best Journalism Bachelor’s Degree Schools in the Middle Atlantic Region list.
+It’s in the top 10% of all schools reviewed in this analysis.

 #6